Why Doesn't God Heal Me? Part 2

 James 5:14-15, KJV

-So why aren't my friends' prayers being answered in regards to my health?
+So why aren't my friends' prayers being answered in regard to my health?
 One thing we need to realize is that prayer, faith and healing is a two-way operation.
 No matter how much faith may be possessed by the persons making the petition, the person being prayed for must also possess the faith to receive the blessing.
 For example, we know that Jesus was not given the Spirit by measure.
 He was given the Power by His Father to perform many great miracles.
 Yet notice that we find verses like the following in the New Testament:

 "Then touched he their eyes, saying, According to your faith be it unto you."